TelemetryDeck/docs/basics/retention.md

 With TelemetryDeck's Retention dashboard, these insights focus on users who can be considered "returning users" (those with more than 5 sessions) and are automatically collected with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.

+{% noteinfo "How TelemetryDeck Detects Returning Users" %}
+Returning users are those who have used your app for more than 5 sessions.
+{% endnoteinfo %}

 ## Returning user growth trends

 **Questions you can answer:**